-This easy Creme Egg fudge is made with just 3 ingredients.
+This easy Creme Egg fudge is made with just 3 ingredients and is super easy to make.
 It's rich and chocolatey and packed full of Cadbury Creme Egg pieces.
-This fudge is great for Easter and Springtime but can be enjoyed all year round!
+It's great for Easter and Springtime but can be enjoyed all year round!

 This fudge is so easy to make and involves just a few simple steps.
-It can be made over the stove, in the microwave or even in the slow cooker.
-Whether you're looking for a quick Easter treat to share with friends or a chocolate dessert to take to a party, this is the recipe for you.
+It can be made over the stove or in the microwave so it's perfect for beginners.
+Whether you're looking for a quick Easter dessert to share with friends or a sweet treat to take to a party, this is the recipe for you!

 Ingredients

-- Milk chocolate: Any kind of milk chocolate will be fine for this fudge.
-If you prefer your desserts a little less sweet, you can use equal amounts of semi-sweet chocolate instead.
+- Milk chocolate: Any kind of milk chocolate will be fine for this recipe.
+If you prefer your desserts a little less sweet, you can use equal amounts of semi-sweet chocolate or dark chocolate instead.
 I tend to use whatever chocolate is cheapest and this recipe has never failed me yet.

-- Condensed milk: You'll need 1 tin of condensed milk for this recipe.
-Make sure to use the sweetened kind, which saves us from having to add any extra sugar.
+- Condensed milk: You'll need 1 397g tin (14oz) of condensed milk for this recipe.
+Make sure to use condensed milk, not evaporated milk.
+They are not the same thing and the latter will not work.

 - Cadbury Creme Eggs: The star of the show!
-I used regular Creme Eggs but you can use the white ones if you prefer.
-You'll need 10 in total to get a good dose of Creme Egg flavour in each bite.
+I used regular Creme Eggs but you can use the white ones or even mini ones if you prefer.
+You'll need 10 in total to get a good dose of Easter flavour in each bite.

-And that's it.
-I told you it was easy!
-You can add more toppings or mix-ins such as Creme Egg minis or Creme Egg bar pieces if you want to be extra fancy, but I find that these 3 ingredients do the job perfectly.
+And that's it- I told you it was easy!
+You can add more toppings or mix-ins such as Creme Egg bar pieces or sprinkles if you want to be extra fancy, but I find that these 3 ingredients alone do the job perfectly.

 Equipment

-- 8x8-inch square tin: For Creme Egg flavoured fudge, this size of tin is perfect.
-It gives a good height, and it allows you to get up to 30 decently-sized servings.
-If you want thinner pieces, try using an 8x10-inch tin or a loaf tin instead.
+- 8x8-inch square tin: When it comes to fudge, this size of tin is perfect.
+It gives a good height, and it allows you to get up to 30 decent-sized servings.
+If you don't have an 8x8-inch tin, you can use my cake pan converter tool to adjust the recipe to fit your tin.

-- Baking paper: If you want to avoid fudge sticking to the tin, always use baking paper.
+- Baking paper: If you want to prevent your mixture from sticking to the tin, always line it with baking paper first.
 Leaving a little bit hanging over the edges makes removal super easy once the fudge has set.

 - Heatproof bowl: A heatproof bowl is important so that it doesn't crack or melt when you're heating the ingredients.
 My favourite types to use are Pyrex glass bowls or stainless steel.
 Just make sure they're marked as microwave/heat safe.

-- Saucepan: You'll only need a saucepan if you're using a double boiler.
+- Saucepan: You'll only need a saucepan if you're using a double boiler (or you can melt the ingredients directly in the saucepan if you want, but make sure to keep the heat very low).
 You'll need to make sure that the saucepan is slightly smaller than your bowl so that the bowl can sit comfortably on top without touching the water.

 - Rubber spatula: It took me quite a while to realise this but a silicone or rubber spatula is the secret weapon for spreading the fudge in the tin!
 It won't stick to the fudge (unlike wooden and metal spoons) and makes pressing it in a lot easier.